-LEVEL II Level II Definition of Behaviors Examples of Level II Examples of Disciplinary Benaviors Misbehaviors Include, but not limited to: Actions, but not limited to: Misbehavior whose frequency or seriousness tend to disrupt the learning environment of the school.
-These infractions, which usually result from the continuation of Level I misbehaviors, require the intervention of personnel on the administrative level because the execution of Level I disciplinary options has failed to correct the situation. -Extreme Level I misconduct -Continuation of Level I misconduct -Abusive, obscene, or disrespectful language, writing, or gestures -Using forged notes or excuses -Unsafe/disorderly bus conduct -Unsafe/disorderly cafeteria conduct -Violation of school attendance policies (e.g. continued tardiness; leaving school property without permission; 2nd continued cutting class;) -Failure to serve detentions within reasonable time -Unauthorized possession or use of school property, facilities, lockers -Hazing -Bullying/Cyberbullying -Plagiarism/Cheating -Misbehavior during field trips or school programs -Open defiance of authority; willful refusal to do as ordered; or any form of insubordination -Repeated violation of dress code guidelines -Inappropriate use of electronic devices -Using, installing, or downloading unauthorized software (i.e. games, music, etc.) -Horseplay (unsafe acts such as pushing, shoving, running, jumping etc.) -Verbal harassment of others -Possession of any article disruptive to the school day -Leaving room without -Parent Contact -Parent/Student/Teacher conference -Behavior Contract -Modified day -Detentions -Denial of privileges/extra- curricular activities -ASA -In-school suspension -Out of school suspension -Confiscation -Temporary removal or permanent removal from bus or area -Rams Reflection -Social Probation -Restitution for damaged property -Citation
+Level II Level II Definition of Behaviors Examples of Level II Misbehaviors Include, but not limited to: Examples of Disciplinary Actions, but not limited to: Misbehavior whose frequency or seriousness tend to disrupt the learning environment of the school.
+These infractions, which usually result from the continuation of Level I misbehaviors, require the intervention of personnel on the administrative level because the execution of Level I disciplinary options has failed to correct the situation. -Extreme Level I misconduct -Continuation of Level I misconduct -Abusive, obscene, or disrespectful language, writing, or gestures -Using forged notes or excuses -Using forged notes or excuses -Unsafe/disorderly bus conduct -Unsafe/disorderly cafeteria conduct -Violation of school attendance policies (e.g. continued tardiness; leaving school property without permission; 2nd continued cutting class;) -Failure to serve detentions within reasonable time -Unauthorized possession or use of school property, facilities, lockers -Hazing -Bullying/Cyberbullying -Plagiarism/Cheating -Misbehavior during field trips or school programs -Open defiance of authority; willful refusal to do as ordered; or any form of insubordination -Repeated violation of dress code guidelines -Inappropriate use of electronic devices -Using, installing, or downloading unauthorized software (i.e. games, music, etc.) -Horseplay (unsafe acts such as pushing, shoving, running, jumping etc.) -Verbal harassment of others -Possession of any article disruptive to the school day -Leaving room without permission -Throwing objects with or without the intent to harm -Parent Contact -Parent/Student/Teacher conference -Behavior Contract -Modified day -Detentions -Denial of privileges/extra- curricular activities -ASA -In-school suspension -Out of school suspension -Confiscation -Temporary removal or permanent removal from bus or area -Rams Reflection -Social Probation -Restitution for damaged property -Citation